avik-pal/RegNeuralDE.jl/README.md

 # RegNeuralDE

-Official implemention of the *ICML 2021* Paper **Opening the Blackbox: Accelerating Neural Differential Equations by Regularizing Internal Solver Heuristics**
+Official Implementation of the *ICML 2021* Paper **Opening the Blackbox: Accelerating Neural Differential Equations by Regularizing Internal Solver Heuristics**

 ## USAGE